PayPal

 Funding Area: Health

 One Heart Worldwide was founded in 1998 as a maternal and neonatal healthcare (MNH) project in the Tibetan Autonomous Region through the University of Utah and opened a base of operations in Nepal in 2010.
-We have since scaled from two pilot districts to improving access to quality MNH care for over 1.5 million pregnant women and their infants in 32 Nepali districts.
-External evaluations have found that our work, in collaboration with the Nepali Government, has led to substantially accelerated progress towards helping Nepal achieve its SDGs for MMR and neonatal mortality rate (NMR).
+They have since scaled from two pilot districts to improving access to quality MNH care for over 1.8 million pregnant women and their infants in 36 districts across Nepal.
+External evaluations have found that their work, in collaboration with the Nepali Government, has led to substantially accelerated progress towards helping Nepal achieve its SDGs for maternal and neonatal mortality.

-Our mission is to make pregnancy and childbirth safer for all.
-We envision a locally-led health system that reaches all women and their children, with an emphasis on those living in last-mile environments.
-Our model is designed to address the systemic barriers to care faced by underserved populations.
-By partnering directly with the Nepali government and local stakeholders, we support their capacity to design and maintain an effective continuum of care based on their local context.
+Their mission is to make pregnancy and childbirth safer for all.
+They envision a locally-led health system that reaches all women and their children, with an emphasis on those living in last-mile environments.
+Their model is designed to address the systemic barriers to care faced by underserved populations.
+By partnering directly with the Nepali government and local stakeholders, they support those actors’ capacity to design and maintain an effective continuum of care based on their local context.

 Projects We Support